Lubbock, TX Tinnitus Specialists You Can Trust

 - Your case history.

 - A complete hearing evaluation to determine if your condition is associated with hearing loss.

 - Completion of our tinnitus questionnaire, tinnitus evaluation, and tinnitus handicap inventory (THI).

-- Discussion of appropriate treatment options.
+- Discussion of appropriate treatment and therapy options.

 Testing by an ear, nose, and throat (ENT) specialist is sometimes necessary in order to rule out suspected vestibular or vascular medical conditions that are known to cause tinnitus symptoms.
 Surgical or other therapeutic medical procedures as well as evaluating medications that might cause tinnitus symptoms might provide relief.